microfox-ai/microfox/packages/instagram/README.md

 - INSTAGRAM_REDIRECT_URI: The OAuth redirect URI for your app

-- INSTAGRAM_ACCESS_TOKEN: The user's access token (obtained through OAuth flow)
+- INSTAGRAM_ACCESS_TOKEN: The user's long-lived access token (obtained through OAuth flow, valid for 60 days)

-- INSTAGRAM_REFRESH_TOKEN: The user's refresh token (obtained through OAuth flow)

 Authentication:

 This SDK uses OAuth 2.0 for authentication.
-You need to implement the OAuth flow in your application to obtain the initial access token and refresh token.
-The SDK handles token refreshing automatically.
+You need to implement the OAuth flow in your application to obtain the long-lived access token.
+The SDK automatically converts short-lived tokens to long-lived tokens (valid for 60 days).

 Rate Limits: